Ready to travel? Click here to plan your next trip!

 Where to Stay in Chengdu

 The Chinese characters outside my room at Chengdu’s Buddha Zen Hotel translated to “Tolerance,” but there was nothing unsavory to tolerate after I entered.
 A boutique property inside a historical building just a stone’s throw from Wenshu Monastery, Buddha Zen is exactly the type of place I like to stay when I travel.
-And it’s precisely the type of China lodging I’ve been (unsuccessfully) seeking since I stopped staying in hostels half a decade ago.
+And it’s precisely the type of China lodging I’ve been (unsuccessfully) seeking since I stopped staying in hostels more than a decade ago.

 What to Do During Your Chengdu Itinerary